w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Pets.md

 | Fetch | Play fetch with your pet.
 This gives your pet XP but also lets your pet find you items, based on the hunting skill level they have |
 | Walk | Walk with your pet.
 This gives your pet XP, if you have a pet saddle in your inventory, you'll get even more XP per walk |

-Not taking care of your pet will result in the pet losing 1 level per day for the first 5 days.
-After 5 days of it's stats being at 0 without taking care of it, the pet will run away.
+Not taking care of your pet will result in the pet losing 1 level per day until they reach level 0.
+For now, the pet will not run away until mentioned otherwise.

 ## Getting new pet slots
 You can unlock new pet slots in 2 different ways.